-I'm not talking about your typical pear-shaped figure here.
+I'm not talking about your typical pear-shaped figure here (though these tips do apply to any pear.
 I'm talking about Super Pear shaped women, which may be a term I just made up.
 Pear shaped women have hips that are wider in proportion than their shoulders.
 Super Pear is that, but more.

 OK, so how do you know if your body is Super Pear shaped?
 There isn't an exact ratio, but I've devised an easy test.
 Remember that (bad) style advice that tells you to wear something that makes your shoulders look as wide as your hips?
 If that seems vaguely do-able, then you're a regular pear.
 If that seems like the most ridiculously stupid thing you've ever heard, you're probably a Super Pear.

 I know that sounds like the name of a fabulous new superhero, but I'm not telling you to wear a cape everywhere.
 I'm not NOT telling you to do that.
 Capes are cool.
 If you're inspired to start wearing a cape, that makes me unreasonably happy.
 But I digress.